streetsidesoftware/cspell/packages/cspell-eslint-plugin/README.md

 This plugin is still in active development as part of the CSpell suite of tools and applications.

-## In Combination with CSpell

-Due to the nature of how files are parsed, the `cspell` command line tool and this ESLint plugin will give different results.
-It is recommended that either ESLint or `cspell` checks a file, but not both.
-Use `ignorePaths` setting in `cspell.json` to tell the `cspell` command line tool to ignore files checked by ESLint.

 ## Quick Setup

 - Install `@cspell/eslint-plugin` as a dev-dependency